18F/cv_faq/_content/ppe/what-types-of-gowns-healthcare-staff.md

 ---
-title: What types of gowns are available for healthcare personnel to protect from COVID-19?
+title: What types of gowns should healthcare staff use?
 category: ppe
 layout: post
 date: March 17, 2020